python-pillow/Pillow/docs/handbook/image-file-formats.rst

     If present and true, instructs the WEBP writer to use lossless compression.

 **quality**
     Integer, 1-100, Defaults to 80.
-Sets the quality level for lossy compression.
+For lossy, 0 gives the smallest size and 100 the largest.
+For lossless, this parameter is the amount of effort put into the compression: 0 is the fastest, but gives larger files compared to the slowest, but best, 100.

+**method**
+    Quality/speed trade-off (0=fast, 6=slower-better).
+Defaults to 0.

 **icc_procfile**
     The ICC Profile to include in the saved file.
 Only supported if